Browning School: Upper School

+The Upper School also offers a signature program called Certificates of Distinction to students who pursue specific independent projects in one of four disciplines: engineering, data science, humanities, and fine arts.
+In April 2024, A Browning high school student created an AI algorithm that improved EMS accuracy in predicting what assistance 911 callers need.

+Graduates of the school often consider or enroll at various Ivy League and higher ed institutions.

 Athletics

 Browning teams compete in interscholastic soccer, cross country, basketball, squash, baseball, tennis, table tennis, golf, and track.
-Interscholastic team sports are open to students in Grades Seven through Grade Twelve in good academic standing.
+Interscholastic team sports are open to students in Grades Five through Grade Twelve in good academic standing.
 Interscholastic competition in basketball begins at Grade Five.
 There are also intramural opportunities at Browning in the fall, winter, and spring.
-Finally, fencing is available at the Chapin School as a team sport through Interschool.

 In anticipation of the fall and spring seasons, coaches provide preseason training to support boys in the honing of their game skills.
 Fall preseason camp takes place in the Berkshires at the end of August, and the spring camp is over break in Florida.
 The athletic department makes use of both facilities at school and those of New York City.
 The soccer and baseball teams practice at fields on Randall's Island.
 The track team makes use of Randall's Island and Central Park.
 In addition to the Upper and Lower gyms at school, the basketball teams take advantage of the gymnasium facilities at Equinox, Basketball City, and Chelsea Piers for practices and games.
 The tennis team practices and plays a number of its matches at the National Tennis Center, home of the U.S. Open, in Flushing, Queens as well as The West Side Tennis Club in Forest Hills.
 Golf team practices are held at the driving ranges on Randall's Island and Chelsea Piers; matches are held at Mosholu.